ic-labs/django-icekit/docs/contributing/contributing.md

     $ git clone https://github.com/ic-labs/django-icekit.git
     $ cd django-icekit

-Build a Docker image:
+Run a `django` container and all of its dependancies:

-    $ docker-compose build --pull
+    $ docker-compose run --rm --service-ports django

+Run the tests:

+    # runtests.sh

 Create a superuser account:

-    $ docker-compose run --rm django manage.py createsuperuser
+    # manage.py createsuperuser

-Run the project:
+Run the Django dev server:

-    $ docker-compose run --rm --service-ports django
+    # runserver.sh

-Now you can open the site in a browser:
+Open the site in a browser:

     http://localhost:8000

-Stop all services:
+When you're done, exit the container and stop all of its dependencies:

+    # exit
     $ docker-compose stop

-Run the tests:
+## Running multiple containers

+Only one container can bind a fixed service port on the host at a time.

+If you want to run a second container, for example to run tests in while running the Django dev server, you will need to run it with a different fixed port or a dynamic port:

+    $ docker-compose run --rm -p 8001:8000 django  # fixed: 8001->8000
-    $ docker-compose run --rm django runtests.sh
+    $ docker-compose run --rm -p 8000 django  # dynamic, check with docker-compose ps

 # Run without Docker